-Another way to use Tor safely is to take a look at the settings of the Tor Browser.
-There is a lot that you can change and customize to your needs.
+Another way to use the Tor browser safely is to take a look at the settings available in it.
+While you can access Tor and use it without any sophisticated technical knowledge, there is a lot that you can change and customize to your needs.

 Tor Safety FAQs

-Is Tor safe?
+Is the Tor browser safe?

 Yes, Tor is safe because it encrypts your web traffic and makes you anonymous.
 Its onion routing operation anonymizes your connection and separates you from your online activities.
 With Tor, you can browse the web safely without the fear of traffic analysis, surveillance, and censorship.